-Section Provision of Accord Latest Statement of Government Opinion of PCJSS (C) CHI ITAGONG HILL TRACTS REGIONAL COUNCIL: the Marma tribe, 2 from Tripura tribe, 1 from the Murung and Tanchangya tribes and 1 person from amongst the Lusai, Bawm, Pangkho, Khumi, Chak and Khiang tribes.
+Section Provision of Accord Latest Statement of Government Opinion of PCJSS (C) CHII C) CHIITAGONG HILL TRACTS REGIONAL COUNCIL: Of the male tribal Members, 5 shall be elected from the Chakma tribe, 3 from the Marma tribe, 2 from Tripura tribe, 1 from the Murung and Tanchangya tribes and 1 person from amongst the Lusai, Bawm, Pangkho, Khumi, Chak and Khiang tribes.
 Of the male non-tribal Members, 2 persons shall be elected from each district.
 Of the female tribal Members, 1 person shall be elected from the Chakma tribe and another from the rest of the tribes.
-Implemented.
-The Chittagong Hill Tracts Regional Council has been formed.
-Implemented.
-As per the provision, the CHT Regional Council Act 1998 was formulated and the interim Council was formed in 1999.
-But the act could not be made effective properly.
-It is not true that this provision has been fully implemented.
-Though interim Regional Council has been formed, but the elected council is yet to be formed.
 C.4.
 There shall be reserved 3 (three) seats for the women in the Council and one third (1/3) thereof shall be for the non-tribals.
 Partially implemented.
 The CHT Regional Council Act has been framed in 1998 but election in the Council has not yet been held.
 Partially implemented.
 Following the Act, female candidates have been nominated for the 3 seats reserved for the females but election has not yet been held.
 C.5.
 The Members of the Council shall, by indirect mode, be elected by the elected Members of the three Hill District Councils.
 The Chairman of the three hill districts shall be ex-officio Members of the Council and they shall have right to vote.
 The qualification and disqualification of candidature for membership of the Council shall be similar to those of the Members of the Hill District Councils.
-Partially implemented .
+Partially implemented.
 The CHT Regional Council Act has been framed in 1998 but election in the Council has not yet been held.
 Partially implemented.
 For not the elections held in the Hill District Councils, electing the members of Regional Council by the elected members of the three Hill District Councils could not have been possible.
 But following the CHT Regional Council Act, the Chairmen of the 3 Interim Hill District Councils are performing their duty as CHT Regional Council members, as ex-officio members of the Council.
 C.6.
 The tenure of office of the Council shall be 5 (five) years.
-The procedure and other matters regarding the preparation and approval of the budget of the Council, dissolution of the Partially implemented.
+The procedure and other matters regarding the preparation and approval of the budget of the Council, dissolution of the Council, Partially implemented.
 The CHT Regional Council Act has been framed in 1998.
 The CHT Regional Council is given aid grant (budget) from the Ministry of Finance.
 Partially implemented.
 For not the elections held in the three Hill District Councils, election in the CHT Regional Council also could not be held.
-Consequently, the Interim Council in the CHT Regional Council has remained in place for the last 22 years.
+Consequently, the Interim Council in the CHT Regional Council has remained in place for the last 23 years.